gariasf/agenda/README.md

     npm install aws-agenda

-You will also need a working [AWS](https://aws.amazon.com/) account witg access to a dynamodb database.
+You will also need a working [AWS](https://aws.amazon.com/) account with access to a dynamodb database.

 # Example Usage